MrDark70/Portfolio25/TrainingProjectjd/Excel.md

 Highlighting functions within Excel, working with formulas, Conditional formatting, nested functions, Pivot tables and Charts

-Image shows a chart from completed Tasks
+Images shows screenshots taken from completed workbook Tasks

 Using conditional formatting to clearly identify the highest and lowest average scores